 Fløien is also the home of one of Bergen’s most special restaurants, Fløien Folkerestaurant.
-Built approximately a century ago, it offers a gourmet meal for VIP guests.
+It was built around a century ago and offers gourmet meals for VIP guests.

 20.00: Dinner at one of the city’s many restaurants.

-Day 2 – Full day excursion
+Day 2 – Norway in a Nutshell®: Full day fjord tour excursion

 The Norway in a nutshell® trip takes you through some of Norway's most beautiful fjord scenery in one and the same day.

 The scenic Bergen Railway, Northern Europe's highest stretch of railway of which around 100 kilometres runs through wild mountain terrain.

 The breathtaking Flåm Railway, one of the world’s steepest railway lines on normal gauge.